False dawn? China economy steadies, but some fear it won't last

 The fallout from the stock market meltdown, which saw the value of Chinese listed companies plunge by about a third from peak to trough, remains to be seen.
 Some analysts worry that supporting the equity market could cut the finance available for companies and hurt the real economy.

-"I think the stabilisation is very fragile," said Wang from CCIEE.
+"I think the stabilization is very fragile," said Wang from CCIEE.
 "The basic tone of loose policy will continue.
 It will be even more difficult to achieve 7 percent growth this year if we make slight adjustments to or tighten policy."
-(Writing by Koh Gui Qing; Editing by John Mair and Alex Richardson)